phenogit/phenogit.github.io/kit-korner-notes.markdown

         5D: Will not put your side in a force.
 Simply assumed to show where your values are in case of further competition.
 It would not be taken as a slam try.
         5H: Will not put your side in a force

+    (1C)-P-(1S!)-??
+        !: No major

+        X: Takeout for the majors
+        Other calls would be natural

     (1C)-1D-(1H)-??